mobxjs/mobx/docs/react/react-integration.md

 <!--`useLocalObservable` hook-->

 The combination `const [store] = useState(() => observable({ /* something */}))` is
 quite common.
-To make this pattern simpler the [`useLocalObservable`](https://github.com/mobxjs/mobx-react#uselocalobservable-hook) hook is exposed from `mobx-react-lite`, making it possible to simplify the earlier example to:
+To make this pattern simpler the [`useLocalObservable`](https://github.com/mobxjs/mobx-react#uselocalobservable-hook) hook is exposed from `mobx-react-lite` package, making it possible to simplify the earlier example to:

 ```javascript
 import { observer, useLocalObservable } from "mobx-react-lite"